Borders of Indonesia: Water column (exclusive economic zone) boundary

 A separate "water column boundary", essentially an exclusive economic zone boundary for the ownership of fishery resources, was created under the 1997 treaty.
 The boundary starts from the Australia-Indonesia-Papua New Guinea tripoint at 10° 50' 00" S, 139° 12' 00" E, which is Point A3 of the seabed boundary and designated as Point Z1 of the water column boundary.
 It runs to the south of the Australia-Indonesia seabed boundary and terminates in the Indian Ocean where the Australian and Indonesia EEZ diverge.
 The boundary essentially follows the Provisional Fisheries Surveillance and Enforcement Line (PFSEL), a non-treaty status agreement made in 1981 between the two countries, and is generally based on the median line principle measures from the Australian mainland and Indonesian archipelagic baseline.

 The 1997 treaty essentially separates the sovereignty of the seabed and water column in the area between the water column boundary and the seabed boundary, whereby Australia has sovereignty over the seabed and its resources, while Indonesia has sovereignty over the water column and the resources which live in it.

 Although the 1997 treaty did not "close" the Timor Gap by establishing the seabed boundary in the area, it however established the water column boundary, which virtually corresponded with the boundary between Zone A and Zone B under the Timor Gap Treaty.
-With the independence of East Timor, this stretch of the water column boundary between Point Z28 and Point Z36 was no longer applicable.
-The stretch is now replaced with a "water column jurisdiction" line drawn by the Treaty on Certain Maritime Arrangements in the Timor Sea between Australia and East Timor signed on 12 January 2006 which corresponds with the southern border of the Australia-East Timor Joint Petroleum Development Area (JPDA), with Australia having control over the water column south of the line, and East Timor to the north including over the entire JPDA.
+With the independence of Timor-Leste, this stretch of the water column boundary between Point Z28 and Point Z36 was no longer applicable.
+The stretch is now replaced with a "water column jurisdiction" line drawn by the Treaty on Certain Maritime Arrangements in the Timor Sea between Australia and Timor-Leste signed on 12 January 2006 which corresponds with the southern border of the Australia–Timor-Leste Joint Petroleum Development Area (JPDA), with Australia having control over the water column south of the line, and Timor-Leste to the north including over the entire JPDA.

+Timor-Leste

+The Indonesia–Timor-Leste border consists of two non-contiguous sections totalling 253 km (157 mi) in length, the larger section of which divides the island of Timor in two.
+The demarcation of the border between Indonesia and Timor-Leste has been fought over by various parties for 350 years.
+The Permanent Court of Arbitration's award of 25 June 1914 established the final land border on the island.
+Still disputed on some points until 2019, it largely coincides with today's border between the state of Timor-Leste (East Timor), which gained its final independence in 2002, and West Timor, which belongs to Indonesia.